In this Blocksy vs Kadence blog post, we are comparing two very identical WordPress themes.

 Blocksy integrates very well with page builders like Elementor and Brizy.

-So, at the time of writing, you get a total of 17 starter sites to choose from.
+So, at the time of writing, you get a total of 27 Blocksy starter sites (at the time of writing) to choose from.
 Almost all starter sites work with Gutenberg and are free to use.

 Sites are based on the garden and outdoor, portfolio, pet, wedding, web agency, product reviews, news, travel, shop, law firm, food and drink, etc.